omkarj15/TIme_series_analysis/README.md

 This repository is dedicated to forecasting Starbucks stock prices using the AutoARIMA model from the pmdarima library.
 The model selection process is automated, optimizing for accuracy in predicting stock prices.

+## Model Selection Process

+The model selection process involves a stepwise search to minimize the Akaike Information Criterion (AIC).
+Various ARIMA configurations were evaluated, and the best-fitting model was chosen based on its ability to balance accuracy and simplicity.

 ## Model Details

 After an automated search process, the chosen ARIMA model is ARIMA(1,0,1)(0,0,0)[0] with an intercept term.
 This model was selected based on the Akaike Information Criterion (AIC), indicating a trade-off between model fit and complexity.